-If you are not satisfied with the resolution of your grievance that does not include quality of care, such as waiting times, disrespect, customer service or cleanliness, you may contact the Blue Shield Vital Customer Care Department to request an additional review.

-- Whether you call or write, you should contact Customer Care right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
-If you have a "fast complaint," it means we will give you an answer within 24 hours.
+- If you are not satisfied with the resolution of your grievance that does not include a quality of care issue, such as waiting time, disrespect, customer service or cleanliness, you may contact the Blue Shield Medicare Customer Care department to request an additional review. - Whether you call or write, you should contact Customer Care right away.
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
+If you have a "fast" complaint, it means we will give you an answer within 24 hours.